techidaily/site-facebook/source/_posts/a-week-without-the-blue-bird.md

  Can you reactivate a deleted Facebook account?
 You can, but it's more difficult.
 You'll need to have taken steps to prepare for your reactivation**before** deletion.

- The social network lets you download a copy of[all the data Facebook has stored about you](https://www.makeuseof.com/tag/download-entire-facebook-history-data-downloader/) .
+ The social network lets you download a copy of [all the data Facebook has stored about you](https://www.makeuseof.com/tag/download-entire-facebook-history-data-downloader/) .
 That means you can get your account back up and running, although the process is a bit trickier than if you've merely deactivated it.

 ## What Happens to Tagged Photos After Deactivating Facebook?